 - Complete ACCUPLACER® reading and writing assessment and ALEKS® math assessment for course placement.
 Assessments may be waived based on previous college coursework or submission of valid ACT®, or SAT® test scores.
 Reading and writing scores are valid for three years, and math scores are valid for two years.

-In addition to the College enrollment process outlined, applicants must be a high school graduate or equivalent and have a current State of Iowa EMT certification and achieve a minimum ACCUPLACER CLASSIC® reading score of 70 or ACCUPLACER NEXT GENERATION® reading score of 250.
+In addition to the college enrollment process, applicants must be a high school graduate or equivalent, have a current State of Iowa EMT certification, and achieve a minimum ACCUPLACER NEXT GENERATION® reading scores of 250. applicants must achieve a minimum ALEKS® score of 30.
 ACT® scores are also acceptable.
-The following courses must be completed with a C- or better prior to program admission:
+The following courses must be completed with a grade of “C-” or above within five years from the date of application:

 The health sciences programs have additional admission requirements including background checks, health records and training requirements.
 Please review these requirements for program admission.